amolprabhu/Loan-EMI-Default-Payment-Prediction/README.md

 4. Data Preparation
 5. Model Building and Model Tuning

+Engineered features such as customer group, and average amount per loan.

 A Random Forest Classifier model was built to predict default EMI payments.
 The model was evaluated using a recall metric to reduce false negatives.
 A Recall score of 92% was acheived.

 ## References